hojunroks/label2vec/README.md

-# pix2vec
+# label2vec
-Are pixel representations really the best?
+Are label representations using one-hot coding really the best?